Face to Face and Internet Distance learning both have their own pros and cons.

 SACOB also has a turnaround time of 24 hours.

 There is no real human interaction Depending on your tuition provider, assignments are uploaded and marked by your lecturer and then given back to you in the form of a download.
 You don’t have to worry about collecting it from a venue or class.
-One can also chat with their peers and lecturers through various means such as a student portal or a live chat that would be available in your online classroom.
+One can also chat with their peers and lecturers through various means such as a student portal or a live chat that would be available in your internet based learning website.
 This would also vary depending on your tuition provider

 - Face to Face Learning Pros and Cons